Windsor Court House: Description

 The Windsor Court House is one of the earliest surviving court house buildings in Australia.
 Designed in the Colonial Georgian style, it uses an adapted Palladian form with an enclosing front verandah entrance, a climatic adaptation.
 The building consists of one courtroom with front and back verandahs, ancillary rooms at each corner of the building and a late 19th century extension by Colonial Architect, James Barnet, in a garden setting.
 Classically inspired details include multi-panelled windows with flat sandstone lintels over.

 Other accommodation includes Sheriff's Office, community legal centre office, Chamber, interview room, legal room, legal profession room and a Mmagistrate's room.

 The Court House is constructed in face brick, with a sandstone base course and window headers.
 The roofs are clad in corrugated iron.
 The verandah is supported on timber posts.
 Interiors feature intact timber joinery and furniture.

-The courthouse also houses an impressive collection of moveable heritage, including furniture and fittings, ledgers and a rare celebrated portrait of Governor Macquarie commissioned on his departure from the colony in 1822 for seven guineas by grateful local residents in appreciation of his efforts for the area.
+The courthouse also houses a collection of moveable heritage, including furniture and fittings, ledgers and a celebrated portrait of Governor Macquarie commissioned on his departure from the colony in 1822 for seven guineas by grateful local residents in appreciation of his efforts for the area.
 The artist has been identified by the National Portrait Gallery of Scotland as most likely to have been Scottish artist Colvin Smith.
 It was restored for the bicentenary of Macquarie's arrival in the colony.